Review: PRTG Network Monitor v14 Simplifies Network Management

 PRTG Network Monitor v14 offers all of its functionality with the purchase of a single license, which administrators will never have to upgrade to gain additional features or install add-ons.
 That said, administrators will still need to purchase sensor licenses.
 One sensor monitors one network service, one URL, one network connection, one port of a switch, one NetFlow export stream, one CPU load, one disk drive, etc. Sensors can be spread over multiple devices and even sites/networks using remote probes, though.
 That means administrators need only buy a single license for the monitor and then select how many sensors are needed, allowing them to tightly control costs.

 When combined with the low price of the product and the low cost of sensor licenses, PRTG Network Monitor v14 adds up to an inexpensive way to gain multi-site network monitoring capabilities, all without the installation and management hassles normally associated with network management products.
+Additionally, for networks with fewer sensor needs, Paessler's full-featured free version of the product, PRTG Network Monitor Freeware Edition, now allows the use of 30 sensors chosen from Paessler's library of over 200 sensor types, including several for Microsoft Exchange email monitoring, for an unlimited time.

 Frank is an award-winning technology journalist, professional speaker and IT business consultant with over 25 years of experience in the technology arena.
 He has written for several leading technology publications, including ComputerWorld, TechTarget, PCWorld, ExtremeTech, Tom's Hardware and business publications, including Entrepreneur, Forbes and BNET.
 Ohlhorst was also the Executive Technology Editor for Ziff Davis Enterprise's eWeek and formerly the director of the CRN Test Center.